Understanding the Stark Law: Examples and FAQ for Facilities

 We’ll give a clear overview of what this law is and how it’s applied, and answer your most frequently asked questions about why the law was enacted, what its elements are, and how violations can impact the physicians and facilities involved.

-What Is the Stark Law?
+What Is the Stark Law in Healthcare?

-In the 1980s, lawmakers became concerned that if a physician (or their immediate family members) stood to profit financially from a referral, they might be tempted to over-prescribe services for their own benefit.
+In the 1980s, lawmakers became concerned that if a physician (or their immediate family members) stood to profit financially from a referral, they might be tempted to overprescribe services for their own benefit.
 These extra referrals — for tests and services that aren’t medically necessary — would increase healthcare costs overall.
 Thus, legislation was enacted to prevent physicians from “self-referring” services to Medicare and Medicaid beneficiaries.

-Section 1877 of the Social Security Act, also known as the “Stark” or Physician Self-Referral Law, prohibits a physician from making referrals for certain designated health services (DHS) payable by Medicare or Medicaid to an entity with which the physician, or one of their immediate family members, has a financial relationship (unless an exception applies).
+Section 1877 of the Social Security Act, also known as the Stark or Physician Self-Referral Law, prohibits a physician from making referrals for certain designated health services (DHS) payable by Medicare or Medicaid to an entity with which the physician, or one of their immediate family members, has a financial relationship (unless an exception applies).
 Under the law, the entity to which the referral was made isn’t allowed to file a claim with Medicare or bill for the DHS performed.

 Items or services defined as DHS under the law include: